ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Basic formulation

 At its core, a linear model assumes that the output can is correlated with a linear combination of the input.
-To find the optimal solution, errors is minimized between the predicted and actual output.
+To find the optimal solution, residuals are minimized between the observed output and predicted values.

 ### A little history